 One of the nation’s largest public campgrounds, Fort Stevens marks the site of a military installation once used to guard the mouth of the Columbia River.
 The fort saw service for 84 years, from the Civil War to World War II.

 Today, Fort Stevens is a 4,300-acre park offering a variety of recreation adventures, including camping, beach-combing, freshwater lake swimming, trails, wildlife viewing and a historic shipwreck.

 Enjoy year-round military displays at the military museum and information center.
 Visit the only Civil War era earthen fort on the west coast, or explore the many turn-of-the-century, concrete artillery gun batteries.
 Underground tours are available during the summer of a gun battery that served as a World War II command center.
 For tour information, call the Friends of Old Fort Stevens at 503-861-2000.

-2020 guided tours are cancelled to reduce the spread of Covid-19.
+Guided tours are canceled to reduce the spread of COVID-19.
 A self-guided tour is available on site.

 Cell service is spotty at Fort Stevens, depending on your specific location and service provider.
 Verizon customers will get better reception than At&t.